dpgg101/VulnLab/Watcher/Watcher.md

 58237/tcp open  unknown
 ```

-Based on the results there are few more ports (services) running on the machine, than initially we thought.
+Based on the results there are a few more ports (services) running on the machine than initially we thought.

 Doing a simple `curl` request on port `8111`, we find out that it is running `TeamCity`.
 Note: We could have found that using another approach with the help of `pspy`, where we will see that the `root` user is responsible for `TeamCity`.